armaanarora07/astro-landing-age-fork/README.md

 1. Visit [Namecheap](namecheap.pxf.io/bO5rQv) or your preferred registrar
 2. Search for your desired domain name
-3. Purchase for 1-2 years (longer registrations can help with SEO)
+3. Purchase for 1-2 years
 4. Enable privacy protection to hide your personal information

 ### Email Communication with [Postmark](https://www.postmarkapp.com/?via=9f893f)